SatelliteQE/airgun/docs/index.rst

 For a new-comer, we have issues tagged with "`good first issue`_" so that might be place where you can start?

-When testing your AirGun code using Robottelo tests, I have used following ugly trick to have mine current development version of AirGun available in Robottelo virtual environment:
+When testing your AirGun code using Robottelo tests, you can make sure your development checkout of Airgun is used (instead the one installed in your Robottelo virtual environment) by setting `PYTHONPATH` properly (you can add that line at the end of your virtual environment activation script `venv/bin/activate` so it is set automatically next time you source it):

 .. code-block:: bash

-    mv venv/lib/python3.6/site-packages/airgun{,ORIG}
+    export PYTHONPATH="/home/pok/Checkouts/airgun/airgun/:$PYTHONPATH"

-    ln -s ../airgun/airgun/ venv/lib/python3.6/site-packages/airgun   # depends where you have airgun checked out
+When you are running your tests locally, you will need Chrome browser installed and `chromedriver`_ (download and unzip it) binary location set in `webdriver_binary=` configuration option in your `robottelo.properties` (or make it available somewhere in your PATH, e.g. in Robottelo `venv/bin/`).

-When you are running your tests locally, you (currently) need Chrome browser installed and `chromedriver`_ binary available somewhere in your PATH (in your robottelo checkout): download it, unzip it and put e.g. into (if you are using virtual environments) `venv/bin/`.
+As of now, `only chromedriver`_ is supported.

 .. _Widgetastic: https://github.com/RedHatQE/widgetastic.core